influxdata/docs-v2/content/v2.0/reference/cli/influx/_index.md

 ## Mapped environment variables
 Some `influx` CLI flags are mapped to environment variables.
-If those environment variables are set, the flag automatically assumes the value of the environment variable.
+Mapped flags get the value of the environment variable.
-If the flag is included, the specified value overrides the mapped environment variable.
+To override environment variables, set the flag explicitly in your command.

 ## Flags
 | Flag           | Description                   |